presto8/prestoschoice/_posts/2016-08-08-crashplan.md

 Your data is important.
 With viruses, ransomware, hardware failure, and all the other risks out there, don't risk it.
 Just get CrashPlan.

-Additionally, you should be backing up your photos to [Google Photos](https://photos.google.com/), which provides unlimited free backup for pictures up to 18 megapixel and for videos up to 1080p.
+Additionally, you should be backing up your photos to [Google Photos](https://photos.google.com/), which provides unlimited free backup for pictures up to and including 18 megapixel and for videos up to and including 1080p.

 I don't recommend Flickr.
 Flickr offers 1TB for free, but the interface is clunky and videos aren't free.
 Google Photos has unlimited photos and video, so